 SIG Leader: The Art Junction

-Zeina Dghaim is an artist and researcher with over ten years of experience working at the intersection of art, culture, and technology.
-Her artistic practice explores human connections to the imagination and the natural world through surrealist representations and art translations.
-She is the founder of Camellia Studios, a hub for art explorations designed to evoke awe and wonder.
-As a museum practitioner, she specializes in strategy and programming, assisting museums and cultural institutions in strengthening their engagement with heritage and collections and improving experiences for visitors.
+Zeina Dghaim is a museologist, artist, and researcher with over 15 years of experience at the intersection of art, culture, and technology.
+Her artistic practice explores human connections to imagination and the natural world through surrealist representations.
+She pioneered the Data Art Translation project, which uses natural language processing to identify recurring words in texts and transform them into visual compositions, turning language into art.
+Zeina is also the founder of Camellia Studios, a creative hub dedicated to art explorations that evoke awe and wonder.
+As a museum practitioner, she specialises in strategy and programming, helping museums and cultural institutions deepen engagement with heritage and collections while enhancing visitor experiences.

 Zeina leads The Art Junction (TAJ), a special interest group dedicated to supporting artists and promoting their work.